Displayed Type Theory and Semi-Simplicial Types: Semantics

 Now the above rules allow us to build telescopes up from the empty telescope by adding types, just as the rules of a CwF allow us to build contexts from the empty context by adding types.
 However, just as in the case of contexts, the rules do not stipulate that every telescope is obtained in that way.
 Indeed, there is no way to assert such a thing in a Generalised Algebraic Theory.
 However, it holds \emph{`admissibly'} in the initial syntactic model, and any CwF can be extended with telescopes in this way:

-\begin{theorem} Any CwF can be equipped with telescopes.
-If it has $\Pi$-types, it also has $\Pi$-telescopes. \end{theorem} \begin{proof} We define $\tpr$ to be the map such that $\P_\tpr = \sum_{n\in \mathbb{N}} \overbrace{\P_\pr \circ \cdots \circ \P_\pr}^n$.
-Thus an element of $\Tel(\Gamma)$ is a tower of $n$ types over $\Gamma$, and similarly for terms.
+\begin{theorem} Any CwF with levels can be equipped with telescopes.
+If it has $\Pi$-types, it also has $\Pi$-telescopes. \end{theorem} \begin{sectendproof} We define $\tpr\subell$ to be the map such that

+Thus an element of $\Tel\subell(\Gamma)$ is a tower of $\n$ types over $\Gamma$ of level $\le \ell$, and similarly for terms.
 The two morphisms of polynomial functors are then immediate.
 We define context extension in the obvious way by iterating context extension by types, and the equations hold.
 (This is the \emph{initial} structure of telescopes on $\cC$ in a straightforward sense.)
-Similarly, we define $\Pi$-telescopes by using the rules for computing them on extended telescopes. \end{proof}
+Similarly, we define $\Pi$-telescopes by using the rules for computing them on extended telescopes. \end{sectendproof}